supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_07_Implementing_migration_in_hybrid_scenarios.md

 1. Connect to **SEA-SVR2** and then, if needed, sign in as **CONTOSO\\Administrator** with the password **Pa55w.rd**.
 1. On **SEA-SVR2**, start Microsoft Edge, go to the **[301-nested-vms-in-virtual-network Azure QuickStart template](https://github.com/az140mp/azure-quickstart-templates/tree/master/demos/nested-vms-in-virtual-network)** and select **Deploy to Azure**.
 (You'll find the button **Deploy to Azure** in the `README.md` file after the list of resources created by the template.)
 This will automatically redirect the browser to the **Hyper-V Host Virtual Machine with nested VMs** page in the Azure portal.
-1. When prompted, in the Azure portal, sign in by using the credentials of a user account with the Owner role in the subscription you'll be using in this lab.
+1. When prompted, in the Azure portal, sign in by using following credentials:

+   - username  * Username: <inject key="AzureAdUserEmail"></inject>

+   - password  * Password: <inject key="AzureAdUserPassword"></inject>

 1. On the **Hyper-V Host Virtual Machine with nested VMs** page in the Azure portal, specify the following settings (Leave others with their default values.):

    | Setting | Value |